-Waymark provides free services to patients of contracted Medicaid managed care organizations.
-Medicaid Managed Care Organizations identify primary care practices and patients that might benefit from our program, and Waymark contacts those practices and patients who are eligible for our services.
+Waymark provides free services to patients and their primary care providers.
+We work with primary care provider groups and Medicaid Managed Care Organizations to identify practices and patients that might benefit from our program, and Waymark contacts those practices and patients who are eligible for our services.

 Waymark uses proprietary data science technologies to contact patients early in their disease course, and match them with the right intervention at the right time.

 According to peer-reviewed studies, these data science insights significantly improve outcomes over standard reactive care management approaches.
-For example, combining data on food insecurity with information about which patients are taking insulin can help reduce emergency room visits for hypoglycemia; adding information on air pollution to pharmacist registries for patients with asthma or COPD can help identify patients who need early refills during wildfire smoke exposure; and data on 911 calls for ambulatory care-sensitive conditions can help identify which transit stops to position outreach workers for proactive redirection to primary care.
+For example, combining data on food insecurity with information about which patients are taking insulin can help reduce emergency room visits for hypoglycemia; adding information on air pollution to pharmacist registries for patients with asthma or COPD can help identify patients who need early refills during periods of poor air quality; and data on 911 calls for ambulatory care-sensitive conditions can help identify which transit stops to position outreach workers for proactive redirection to primary care.